zeitgeistpm/documentation/docs/battery_station.md

 ```

-You can start a node for Battery Station from the root
+You can start a full-node (non-authoring) for Battery Station from the root
 of the directory like this:

 ```sh